jomanor/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-Hi this is my Data Science portfolio
+Hi, this is my Data Science portfolio